horasal/nmf-arrayfire/readme.md

 Check the result:

-Factorizated matrix will be saved into "l1.mat" and "r1.mat".
+Factorizated matrix will be saved into "w.mat" and "h.mat".
 You can open it with any editor.